-In response to the U.S. Nuclear Regulatory Commission (NRC) Office of Nuclear Material Safety and Safeguards (NMSS) performance goals in NRC's Strategic Plan of (a) making NRC activities and decisions more effective, efficient, and realistic and (b) reducing unnecessary regulatory burden on stakeholders, NMSS has implemented a project to consolidate and update the policies and guidance of its decommissioning program.
-The product will be a three-volume NUREG report grouped into the functional categories of (1) Decommissioning Process for Materials Licensees; (2) Characterization, Survey, and Determination of Radiological Criteria; and (3) Financial Assurance, Recordkeeping, and Timeliness.
+In response to the U.S. Nuclear Regulatory Commission (NRC) Office of Nuclear Material Safety and Safeguards (NMSS) performance goals in NRC's Strategic Plan of (a) making NRC activities and decisions more effective, efficient, and realistic and (b) reducing unnecessary regulatory burden on stakeholders, NMSS implemented a project to consolidate and update the policies and guidance of its decommissioning program.
+The product is a three-volume NUREG report grouped into the functional categories of (1) "Decommissioning Process for Materials Licensees"; (2) "Characterization, Survey, and Determination of Radiological Criteria"; and (3) "Financial Assurance, Recordkeeping, and Timeliness."

 A team composed of NRC staff from Headquarters, Regional Offices, and representatives of States prepared this document, drawing on their collective experience in financial assurance, site decommissioning and license termination.
 NRC used the Business Process Redesign techniques to consolidate and update existing decommissioning guidance documents into a NUREG series of reports, using an expedited writing and review process.
-Below is a list of volumes currently scheduled for inclusion in NUREG-1757:
+Below is a list of volumes included in NUREG-1757:

-Vol. No. Vol. Title Status 1 Consolidated NMSS Decommissioning Guidance: Decommissioning Process for Materials Licensees Final Report, September 2002 2 Consolidated NMSS Decommissioning Guidance: Characterization, Survey, and Determination of Radiological Criteria Draft for comment 3 Consolidated NMSS Decommissioning Guidance: Financial Assurance, Recordkeeping, and Timeliness Draft for comment
+Vol. No. Vol. Title Status 1 Consolidated NMSS Decommissioning Guidance: Decommissioning Process for Materials Licensees Revision 1, issued September 2003 2 Consolidated NMSS Decommissioning Guidance: Characterization, Survey, and Determination of Radiological Criteria Final version, issued September 2003 3 Consolidated NMSS Decommissioning Guidance: Financial Assurance, Recordkeeping, and Timeliness Final version, issued September 2003

-The current document, Draft NUREG-1757, Volume 3, "Consolidated NMSS Decommissioning Guidance: Financial Assurance, Recordkeeping, and Timeliness," is the third of three volumes on decommissioning guidance.
-When completed, it is intended for use by applicants, licensees, NRC license reviewers, other NRC personnel, and Agreement State staff.
+NUREG-1757, Volume 3, "Consolidated NMSS Decommissioning Guidance: Financial Assurance, Recordkeeping, and Timeliness," is the third of three volumes on decommissioning guidance.
+It is intended for use by applicants, licensees, NRC license reviewers, other NRC personnel, and Agreement State staff.
 This document, Volume 3, addresses demonstrations of compliance with the financial assurance, recordkeeping, and timeliness criteria in 10 CFR Parts 30, 40, 70, and 72.
-This document updates and builds upon the risk-informed approach in NUREG-1727, "NMSS Decommissioning Standard Review Plan" (September 2000), and, in whole or in part, incorporates the sections of NUREG-1727 that provide guidance for demonstrating compliance with financial assurance and decommissioning recordkeeping and timeliness requirements.
+This document updates and builds upon the risk-informed approach in NUREG-1727, "NMSS Decommissioning Standard Review Plan" (SRP) (September 2000), and, in whole or in part, incorporates the sections of NUREG-1727 that provide guidance for demonstrating compliance with financial assurance and decommissioning recordkeeping and timeliness requirements.
 The specific sections of NUREG-1727 that have been incorporated into this volume are listed in Table 1.1 in Section 1.2.
 This volume also incorporates similar sections of the NUREG/BR-0241, "NMSS Handbook for Decommissioning Fuel Cycle and Materials Licensees" (December 1996).
 This volume identifies issues related to demonstrating compliance with financial assurance and decommissioning recordkeeping and timeliness requirements that licensees may wish to consider, provides guidance on addressing these issues, and describes methods and approaches that are acceptable to NRC staff.